Masa331/blog/_posts/2016-01-06-roda-etag-caching-gotcha.md

 * [Enable eTag in Nginx for files sent over gzip](https://thinkingandcomputing.com/2014/09/27/enable-etag-nginx-resources-sent-gzip/)
 * [Nginx changelog](http://nginx.org/en/CHANGES) - look for verison 1.7.3

-TLDR: esponse is gzipped it doesn't have to be byte-to-byte comparable after restore.
-And that's what strong ETag suggests.
-Weak ETag on other hand suggests that response might not be byte-to-byte comparable but the semantics are same.
-And Nginx does it's best to support caching by modifiing the strong ETag to be a weak one.

 TLDR: Response before gzip and response after restore from gzip doesn't have to be byte-to-byte comparable.
 And that's what strong ETag suggests.
 Weak ETag on other hand suggests that response might not be byte-to-byte comparable but the semantics are same.

-So Nginx does it's best to support caching by modifiing the strong ETag to weak one.
+Nginx does it's best to support caching by modifiing the strong ETag to weak one.

 The problem is that Roda waits for "hello" ETag.
 But after Nginx's gzip it's "W/hello".
 So when compared, ETags aren't same and 200 response with full content is returned.